opulo-inc/docs/content/en/openpnp/calibration/import-config/index.md

 2. Go to the [LumenPnP Releases Page](https://github.com/opulo-inc/lumenpnp/releases).

 3. Find the latest release that is compatible with your hardware.
-Any release starting with Version `2` is compatible with both the "Print your own parts kit" and the upcoming V3 kit.
+If your machine's version begins with `v2`, pick the most recent release starting with `v2`.
+If your machine's version begins with `v3`, pick the most recent release starting with `v3`.

 4. Download the `Source Code (zip)` for that release.